 If you're considering the PA272W or PA302W:

 In this case the Eizo equivalent is about $250 more.
 Again, it's a better screen, and has two years of extra warranty and a proper pixel warranty.
 It's our choice for the best of affordable 27" colour accurate monitors.
+The BenQ PV270 is distinctly cheaper and very very good as well, though, so should mentioned here again.

 If you're considering the NEC PA322UHD:

-This is slightly tougher - here they say no bright pixel are acceptables, and given this is a 4k model the pixels are very small so dark pixels are probably a very minor issue, so its arguable this model still makes some sense.
+This is slightly tougher - here they say no bright pixel are acceptable, and given this is a 4k model the pixels are very small so dark pixels are probably a very minor issue, so its arguable this model still makes some sense.
 That said, were I spending anything like this sort of money, I would go the whole hog and buy the crème de la crème of large, colour accurate monitors: